The Way of being

 Conceptual or logical possibility

-Definition 49.
-A being whose existence is not ruled out by the concept alone is conceptually possible, which defines logical possibility, sometimes called subjective possibility (because it is thinkable without contradiction).

 Definition 51.
+A being whose existence is not ruled out by the concept alone defines conceptual possibility (‘c-possibility) or logical possibility (‘L-possibility), sometimes called subjective possibility (because it is thinkable without contradiction).

-Logical possibility is the greatest possibility in the sense that, presuming logic(s) for a maximally expressive language, the being has realized logical possibility has realized all that can be realized.
+Definition 53.
+Logical possibility is the boundary of the greatest possibility in the sense that, presuming logic(s) for a maximally expressive language, the being has realized logical possibility has realized all that can be realized.

 Real possibility

-Assertion 20.
-Logical possibility is a prerequisite for real possibility; real possibility presumes logical possibility.
+Assertion 25.
+L-possibility is a prerequisite for real possibility; real possibility presumes logical possibility.

 Impossibility and necessity